 Solvency II purposes: IFRS reporting purposes: The company values bonds based on the fair value determined by referring to quoted market bid prices.
 These are primarily from third-party independent pricing sources.
 If there are price movements above specified tolerances, the company makes sure those movements are correct by checking a second pricing source.
-There is no valuation difference between Solvency II and IFRS basis.
+Solvency II reports fair value which recognises accrued interest whilst IFRS excludes this.
 Where prices are not quoted in an active market, the company determines fair values by valuation models.
 The company maximises the use of observable inputs and minimises the use of unobservable inputs when measuring the fair value.
 The company uses a 'mark to model' valuation basis to determine a value appropriate to the industry sector.
 The model uses public bond spread data as a proxy for current spreads on fixed-interest assets.
 The company then uses this to develop a yield curve to discount the cash flows underlying the private placement to obtain its value.
 For a limited number of small exposures or short duration bonds, the company uses amortised cost as a proxy for the mark to model valuation basis.